Apeel Sciences puts an extra peel on produce

 It reproduces an extra natural coat for fruits and vegetables, so they stay fresh for at least double the normal time.
 There is no need to produce more food, just a need to make the foods we do produce stay fresh for a longer time.

 Transport can be by boat instead of air travel, producing 100 times fewer greenhouse gasses.
-They pick produce when it has developed its full nutritional benefits, instead of transported while still unripe and green.
+They pick produce when it has developed its full nutritional benefits, instead of transporting it while still unripe and green.
 Like those green bananas, you often find in the supermarkets and even after getting ripe, taste of nothing.

 I think this is a brilliant invention.
 Ask your local store to have Apeel fruits and vegetables on their shelves.

 Just as an afterthought.
 I do hope they grow all this produce organically as otherwise, it will still be a better option to buy from your local organic farmer.
-When fruits and vegetables are sprayed with pesticides while washing carefully, you will eliminate most of it.
+When fruits and vegetables are sprayed with pesticides while washing carefully, you will eliminate most of them.

 With the extra layer of Apeel over it, you cannot wash it off anymore.
 It would mean you have to peel your fruit or vegetable.
 That is often possible but not always like with strawberries, other types of berries, cherries, and grapes.
 Plums and apricots or tomatoes and green peppers, just as an example.
 That is something to think about.